mojofunk/alta-doc/LIBMOJO-TODO.md

 Context needs call_sync and call_async methods, call async for normal events call_sync for disposing references in other thread contexts.

+ContextManager Singleton class so that classes can use named contexts to schedule changes, rather than explicit locking? needs further thought

 mojo could offer a way to register a Context with a thread so that when registering